[Fullstack Note] Javascript request in Browser and NodeJS environment

 export default fetch;

-Finally, make the global fetch pointo to the fetch function.
+Finally, make the global fetch point to the fetch function.

-• could checkt the compeleted mock fetch source code through link
+• could check the completed mock fetch source code through link

 Conclusion

-Thurdermore, many third pary libaraies and SDKs avoid using Axios for network requests, primarily to reduce additional dependenies and minimize the bondle size.
+Furthermore, many third party libraries and SDKs avoid using Axios for network requests, primarily to reduce additional dependencies and minimize the bundle size.
 Additionally, since the native Fetch API in Node.js is only available starting from version 21, manual wrapping of the http/https modules or directly using node-fetch is still necessary for backward compatibility.

 The completed source code is on github js-fetch_vs_axios